sdykae/gclassroomDownloader/README.md

 (5) ETC
 Select courses by index (e.g., 1,2,3): 0,1,2,3,5
 ```

-## 3. Authentication in Desktop
+## 4. Authentication on Desktop

-The script will open a browser window and you need to select your google account with your classroom, give the permisions all to your app.
+The script will open a browser window for authentication.
+Log in with your Google account that has access to the Classroom and grant the necessary permissions to the app.

-- if Access blocked Error you should include the user email to your testing users
+- If an "Access Blocked" error occurs, include the user's email in your list of testing users.

-## 6. Download
+## 5. Download Process

-The download initializes automatically sincronously and you can see the progress in the console by course.
+The download will begin automatically in a synchronous manner.
+Progress for each course will be displayed in the console.

-## 7. Output
+## 6. Output

-The script creates a folder per course and it creates inside of each course a folder for each courseWorkMaterials, you are free to modify the script to your needs but the main idea is to download all the files from the courseWorkMaterials. (displayed as a purple book with a ribbon in the classroom)
+The script creates a directory for each course.
+Within each course directory, it creates a folder for each `courseWorkMaterial` (represented by a purple book with a ribbon in Classroom).
+You can modify the script as needed, but the primary function is to download all files from the courseWorkMaterials.

-## 8. Troubleshooting
+## 7. Troubleshooting

-- If you have problems with the authentication you can delete the token.json file and run the script again.
+- **Authentication Issues**: If you encounter authentication problems, delete the `token.json` file and run the script again.
-- If you have problems with the pipenv you can install the dependencies manually using pip install -r requirements.txt
+- **Pipenv Issues**: If there are issues with `pipenv`, you can manually install dependencies using `pip install -r requirements.txt`.
-- Generate requirements.txt
+- **Generate `requirements.txt`**:

 ```
 pipenv lock -r > requirements.txt
 ```

-## 9. Acknowledgements
+## 8. Acknowledgements

 - [Google Classroom API](https://developers.google.com/classroom/quickstart/python)
 - [Google Drive API](https://developers.google.com/drive/api/v3/quickstart/python)

-## 10. Google App
+## 9. About This Project

-This project is a Google App but is not intended to be deployed as a Google App, it is intended to be used as a script to download files from Google Classroom for personal use.
+This project is a Google App, but it is not intended for deployment as a Google App.
+It is designed for personal use as a script to download files from Google Classroom.
+It is not affiliated with Google in any way.